Continue reading on DataGuidance with:

 7.1.
 Data processing notification

-Before the Amendments, the controller had the obligation, before carrying out the processing of personal data, to notify the NCPDP and specify the scope and categories of data processing, either personally or through the representatives authorised by them (i.e. processors) (Article 23(1) of the Law on Personal Data).
+Before the Amendments, the controller had the obligation, before carrying out the processing of personal data, to notify the NCPDP and specify the scope and categories of data processing, either personally or through the representatives authorized by them (i.e. processors) (Article 23(1) of the Law).

 7.2.
 Data transfers